dsanleo/carveme/README.md

 ![CarveMe](logo_300px.png)

-## Genome-scale metabolic model reconstruction with CarveMe
+## Forked version of Genome-scale metabolic model reconstruction with CarveMe

 CarveMe is a python-based tool for genome-scale metabolic model reconstruction.
+This modification includes the usage with Gurobi Solver and the generation of universes based taxonomy selection or species selection.

 ### Documentation